cjun01/Batch_KASP/README_V1.2.md

 - supports SNPs plus simple insertions/deletions
 - accepts a human-readable deletion input style such as `13969-13971,GAT,-`
 - supports both common KASP assay orientations
-- rejects primers that overlap nearby known variants
+- rejects primers that overlap nearby known variants by default
+- can optionally tolerate a limited shared non-target variant overlap in the common region of both A1 and A2, with explicit warning columns in the output
 - uses **Primer3 thermodynamic checks** for hairpins and dimer interactions
 - keeps multiple valid candidates per marker
 - ranks candidates locally